 Methylxanthines can help open the airways and may have a mild anti-inflammatory effect.
 Theophylline is the most frequently used methylxanthine.
 Blood levels of theophylline need to be monitored.

-Omalizumab is an injectable antibody that helps block allergic inflammation.
+Omalizumab is an injectable drug that helps reduce allergic inflammation.
 It is used in certain patients with severe persistent allergic asthma.

 Asthma Management Plan